 One Day in Madrid (Walking Route Map Included!)

 While living in Valencia, I traveled to Madrid several times.
 For a few of my visits, I had only one day to introduce the city to newcomers.
-Through trial and error, here is the best way to maximize your time!

 Some links in this post are affiliate links, meaning if you book or buy something through one of these, I may earn a small commission (at no additional cost to you!).